 When can the EU make laws?

 The European Union is based on the rule of law.
 Every action of the EU is founded on treaties that have been approved voluntarily and democratically by all Member States.
 Treaties lay down the objectives of the European Union, the rules of the EU institutions, how decisions are made and the relationship between EU and Member States.
-The European Union is defined by two treaties: The Treaty on the European Union (TEU) and the Treaty on the Functioning of the European Union (TFEU).
+The European Union is defined by two treaties: the Treaty on the European Union (TEU) and the Treaty on the Functioning of the European Union (TFEU).
 For more information, please visit the online repository of EU treaties.

-The Treaties explain in which policy areas the EU can pass laws, and which policy areas remain the responsibility of the member states.
+The Treaties explain in which policy areas the EU can pass laws, and which policy areas remain the responsibility of the Member States.
 For a limited number of policy areas, the EU has the exclusive power to make laws (internal market, monetary union, etc.).
 For most policy areas, the EU shares this power to make laws with the Member States (social policy, consumer protection, transport, etc.).
-In a third category, the EU can only support the member states’ actions and initiatives through funding, research, and sharing of good practices (tourism, education, culture, etc.).
+In a third category, the EU can only support the Member States’ actions and initiatives through funding, research, and sharing of good practices (tourism, education, culture, etc.).

 How are EU laws made?